alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 As for compilation time of emitted generator code, we do not believe this is an issue for two reasons.
 First, our metaprogrammed generators compile extremely
-quickly: 33ms for Bool List up to 54ms for STLC (full table after the fold).
+quickly: a average of 33ms for Bool List up to 54ms for STLC, plus or minus 5ms for each (full table after the fold).
 Amortized across testing multiple properties (which usually take seconds each), this is negligible.
 Second, generators change infrequently compared to code being tested, and the generator only needs to be recompiled when it changes.